Skip to content

 • Google Calendar provides a holistic view of your entire schedule

-• Calendly is better suited for groups and teams
+• Calendly is better for groups and teams

-• Calendly lets you customize your meeting notifications and workflows
+• Calendly lets you automate more of the meeting experience

-• Google Calendar appointment schedule integrates deeply with Google Workspace
+• Google Calendar integrates deeply with Google Workspace

 Want to know how Calendly stacks up against other appointment scheduling apps?
 Check out these app showdowns: Calendly vs. Doodle and Calendly vs. Acuity.
 Or review Zapier's picks for the best meeting scheduler apps.